manfredspitze/pygame-101-starter/ai-mnemonic-window-template.md

-A helpful mnemonic device for your students to remember the sequence of code needed to create a basic game window template in Pygame.
+Use the phrase below to remember the sequence of code needed to create a basic game window template in Pygame.

 **"I Set Up Games"**